LunaY0Yuki/cs124/docs/design.md

 The user guessed that clicking the button would directly show only the uncompleted tasks.
 Currently, a dropup is supposed to appear on the app from clicking the filter button, which then allows for choosing how to filter the list.
 We could either replace the icon for a more intuitive one, or put the word "filter" to the right of the icon to clarify what it is.

+## Lab 2
+We did user testing again with our previous participant.
+The autofocus on the newly added item helps reduce the confusion that the participant previously had with lab 1.
+However, when the user tried to create a new item, she tried hitting the enter key after typing the item name.
+She was surprised to find that the enter key creates a new line within the item name instead of actually creating a new item.
+Noticing that the enter key did not work, she tried clicking outside of the app and it worked.
+Later, when the user is trying to use the filter and delete button, she noticed that after she clicks the button, somehow the last created item name is in editing mode, which was unexpected behavior.

+Using the result from user testing, we modified and improved our app to eliminate the issues/bugs that were noticed by the users:
+- If the user hits the Enter key after they finished typing the item name, that item will be saved, and a new item is ready to be edited.
+- If the user uses the filter button and the delete button, the app will no longer have the bug of focusing on the last added item.

 # Challenges We Faced
 One challenge that we faced is about two buttons in a flex box spanning the same amount in the same row.
 The issue was